 Understanding ADSL broadband

-The majority of home internet usage in the Ireland is powered by ADSL broadband technology.
-Asymmetric Digital Subscriber Line, or ADSL, is a technology that utilises an existing home phone line to provide a high-speed internet connection of up to 24Mbps (megabytes per second).
+Asymmetric Digital Subscriber Line (ADSL) is a type of broadband that uses an existing home phone line to provide an internet connection of up to 24Mbps to your home.

 How does ADSL broadband work?

 This technology uses the phone line in your home to provide broadband to your home, so you’ll need a home phone line installed in order to avail of it.